Electrically Tunable Harmonics in Time-modulated Metasurfaces for Wavefront Engineering: Introduction

-In this work, we develop a novel design paradigm for time-modulated metasurfaces which is able to manipulate the generated frequency harmonics and shape their wavefronts with electrical tunability.
-We demonstrate that by changing the phase delay in the electrical modulation of a metasurface using phase shifters, each generated frequency harmonic will pick up a dispersionless phase shift proportional to its corresponding order in forward and backward scattered plane waves covering 2$\pi$ span while maintaining a constant amplitude.
-This opens up the possibility for efficient wavefront engineering of frequency harmonics.
-The frequency conversion efficiency of the metasurface is determined by the geometry of building blocks and their resonant characteristics, exhibiting a peak in the vicinity of the resonance, and decreases moving away from the resonance.
-A time-modulated metasurface is implemented in the THz regime by using graphene-wrapped silicon microwires as building blocks and modulation of graphene conductivity through an RF biasing network incorporating phase shifters.
-We adopt an accurate and efficient semi-analytical framework based on transition matrix for modeling the metasurface which eliminates the need for computationally expensive numerical methods and allows for the fast design and characterization of time-modulated metausrfaces.
-The proposed metasurface can act simultaneously as tunable generator and manipulator of frequency harmonics.
-The application of the design in wavefront shaping functionalities is investigated and the broadband wide angle performance is rigorously verified.
-The rest of this manuscript is organized as follows.
-In Section 2, the theory of the design rule is established for a general time-modulated metasurface.
-In Section 3, we implement an electrically tunable time-modulated metasurface based on graphene-wrapped silicon microwires.
-Tunable wavefront engineering functionalities are investigated and the results are discussed in Sec.
-4. The broadband and wide angle performance is demonstrated in Section 5.
-Finally, the conclusions are drawn in Section 6.
+Here, we establish modulation-induced phase shift of light as the basis of a general design paradigm for time-modulated metasurfaces while highlighting its great promise for realization of broadband and wide-angle metasurfaces capable of manipulating the higher-order frequency harmonics and shaping their wavefronts with electrical tunability.
+We demonstrate that by changing the phase delay in the temporal modulation of a metasurface using phase shifters, each generated frequency harmonic will acquire a dispersionless phase shift linearly proportional to its corresponding order covering 2$\pi$ span while maintaining a constant amplitude, independent of incident angle and polarization.
+The frequency conversion efficiency of the metasurface is determined by the geometry of constituent building blocks and its resonant characteristics, exhibiting a peak in proximity of the resonance, and decreasing by moving away from the resonant regime.
+The design rule is established using an analytical model for a general homogenized metasurface consisted of polarizable dipolar particles.
+The applicability of the design rule is subsequently studied in-depth and is verified beyond the dipolar regime by considering a time-modulated metasurface in THz regime based on graphene-wrapped microwires.
+For this purpose we use a rigorous multipole scattering technique recently developed by authors which allows for accurate and efficient characterization of time-modulated metasurfaces with a large difference between time scales of optical and modulation frequencies \cite{salary2018time}.
+The steering and focusing of higher-order frequency harmonics are demonstrated and the associated exotic scattering phenomena such as spatial decomposition of temporal frequency harmonics, anomalous bending and dual-polarity lensing are discussed.
+Moreover, the spectral and angular performance of functional time-modulated metasurfaces are investigated to verify the invariance of modulation-induced phase shift by changing the wavelength and incident angle.
+The modulated-induced phase shift is also leveraged to establish nonreciprocal links with large isolation.